How to sue Equifax in small claims court

 DoNotPay will generate a demand letter to send to Equifax

 To file a complaint, you must prove that you have done everything to settle the case without going to court.
+That’s why you are required to send a demand letter before officially suing Equifax.
 This letter is the last step before going to court.

 You’re obliged to send a demand letter to Equifax.
-This demand letter must state certain information and be clearly written:
+This demand letter must state certain information:

-- A clear description of the issue (when did it start, the nature of the problem, the various steps you followed)
+- A clear description of the issue (when did it start, the nature of the problem, the various steps you followed trying to find a solution)

 - A clear statement explaining that if your demand isn’t satisfied, you will file a complaint and take Equifax to court.

 The goal of a demand letter is to show your desire to resolve the issue out of court.
 It will allow the company to have your side of the story.
-The demand letter can be successful in reaching a settlement out of court.
+In some cases, with the demand letter, you can be successful in settling out of court.
 In about a third of disputes, companies reply to the demand letter and satisfy the consumer’s demand.

 Why use DoNotPay?
 Writing a demand letter can be very time-consuming.
-Certain steps need to be followed in a specific order.
-This will allow your letter to be taken seriously by Equifax, but also by the judge if the former doesn’t answer, and you have to bring your complaint to small claims court.
+Certain steps need to be followed in a specific order, and the letter needs to be in a specific format, which is something that leaves most consumers perplexed enough to drop the suit altogether.
+The correct format will allow your letter to be taken seriously by Equifax, but also by the judge if the company doesn’t answer.
+Don’t forget, you have to bring your complaint to small claims court when you present your case.

-To start the process, simply go to the free DoNotPay app, follow the steps, and fill in the information needed.
+To start the process, download the free DoNotPay app, follow the steps it shows, and fill in the information needed.

-The information you are given will simply be used to write a well-composed letter with all the necessary details about your issue.
-It will be accurate, extensive and will be taken seriously by Equifax and the small claims court.
+The information you give will be used to write a well-composed letter with all the necessary details about your issue.
+It will be accurate, properly formatted, and will be taken seriously by Equifax and the small claims court.

-Once the letter is generated by DoNotPay, you will receive a notification.
+Once DoNotPay generates the letter, you will receive a notification.
 You will then need to print the letter and send it to:

 1550 Peachtree Street, NW